raorn/EliteDangerous/README.md

         --min-dist=arg            - Minimum distance to station (default: 400000)

 Search command have two stages.
-First it finds all possible "targes" - systems that have stations closer than `max-dist` Ls, but not closer than `min-dist` Ls, have at least `landing-pad`-sized landing pad and otionally are not farther than `ref-system-dist` Lys from "reference system" `ref-system-id`.
+First it finds all possible "targes" - systems that have non-planetary stations between `max-dist` and `min-dist` Ls, have at least `landing-pad`-sized landing pad and optionally are not farther than `ref-system-dist` Lys from "reference system" `ref-system-id`.
 Next, for each "target" is searchs "sources" - systems that are no farther than `max-jump` Lys and optionally having `min-population` population.
 And finally all found pairs are printed on standard output.